acm-uiuc/til/_til/tmux/hiding-the-status-bar.md

+---
-# Hiding The Status Bar
+title: Hiding The Status Bar
+category: tmux
+---

 The tmux status bar is a great place to show information about your tmux session as well as things like the time and date.
 Sometimes you just want to